 Damage to Property

 OWU furniture or equipment may not be removed or altered during the use of the facility.
-All decorations must be approved in advance by the Calendar Coordinator or Director of Conference Services.
+All decorations must be approved in advance by the Campus Reservations Coordinator.
 Decorations must be removed and the facility left in unmarked condition when the reservation is completed.
 The individual or organization shall be responsible for reimbursement to OWU for all repair and replacement costs arising from negligence or abuse.